 Global Tax Refund Shopping

-Much like Tax Free Worldwide, Global Tax Refund provides you with a detailed receipt to be turned in as you leave Ireland.
-Unlike other refunds, Global Tax Refund will refund cash to you in your currency of choice.
+Much like Planet, Global Blue provides you with a detailed receipt to be turned in as you leave Ireland.
+Unlike other refunds, Global Blue will refund cash to you in your currency of choice.
 Refunds to your credit card are also an option.

 Tip: Be sure to figure in time at the airport to visit the VAT desks.
 While it is often a quick process, queues can form, causing a bit of a wait.

 In Store Refunds

 If you pay by credit or debit card, it is likely a store will have an “in store refund” option.
 In this case, the store will simply remove the VAT at the point of sale, supply you a detailed receipt and an envelope for one of the refund companies.
 If you are paying with cash, and the store has an “in store refund” system, you will pay the VAT and the store will send a check, usually within 6-8 weeks.

 Tip: Don't forget to get your receipt and turn it in (or have it entered on your Horizon card), or the refund could be applied to your card after you return home.